 You will be given something to drink that counteracts foaming in the stomach.
-And if you wish, you will receive the throat anesthetic.

 We will ask you to remove any loose dental elements and to remove your glasses.
-A protective bite ring will be placed in the mouth during the examination
+A protective bite ring will be placed in the mouth during the examination.

-The insertion of the gastroscope
+The insertion of the endoscope

 During the examination, you will lie on your left side on the examination bed.
-The nurse will place the bite ring between your teeth, to protect both your teeth and the gastroscope (a thin, flexible camera tube).
-The doctor will insert the gastroscope through the ring into your throat and will ask you to swallow.
+The nurse will place the bite ring between your teeth, to protect both your teeth and the endoscope (a thin, flexible camera tube with ultrasound probe).
+The doctor will insert the endoscope through the ring into your throat and will ask you to swallow.